tytydraco/yessleep/out/Honesty.md

 &#x200B;

-&#x200B;

-The police didn’t believe me.
-They told me that I stabbed my husband 17 times before the others in the house had gotten me under control.
-Apparently, the amount of blood covering me made me quite slick and hard to get a good hold of.
-They told me my sister had grabbed my son and fled to the neighbor's house.
-I guess they had called the police.

-&#x200B;

-&#x200B;

 The bastard had lived too.
 I guess that’s good though, since he hadn’t done anything really.
 His doppleganger had tortured me every night though.

 &#x200B;

 I haven’t had the dream since.
+And the voice has left me alone.
+Related to the dream, just like I thought.

 &#x200B;

 When I was on the stand, they kept asking me why I did it.
 How am I supposed to tell them it was over a dream though?
 So I told them I didn’t know.

 &#x200B;